 excluded from latest

 We're just beginning to build a video library of short recorded talks on important subjects from fulfilment of prophecy to doctrine and the comforts of God's promises.
 The first short series will cover the way the Bible was made available to us in our own language.
 Each new talk will be announced in the yellow post-it note at the top right of the homepage and will then be added to the library so that folks who discover this resource late and want to review previous talks can always find them.
-The library will be HERE but it's a bit empty at the moment.
+The library is HERE; it's small now but will build up as we post new talks.

 We live in an imperfect world in which suffering is a fact of life and we cannot eradicate it.
 We are vulnerable and susceptible to suffering and death, unscrupulous humans even intentionally inflict suffering upon others.
 Suffering has many causes: war, poverty, disease, bereavement and depression are only a few, but some types of suffering can be beneficial - pain can alert us to the need for medical assistance, for example, and suffering is an important element of human development - the process we usually call growing up.